 Don’t worry there are tools for this too!
 Databox, for example, is great for connecting all your data sources so that you can track your performance.

 Kickstarting your word of mouth can be made simple, but that doesn’t mean it’s going to be easy-peasy either.
-The 6 steps discussed above, along with your knowledge and product is the baseline for becoming referable.
+The six steps discussed above, along with your knowledge and product is the baseline for becoming referable.
+Want more word-of-mouth marketing examples?